khanshoaib3/minecraft-access/README.md

 # Known Issues

 1. The default narrator speaks even if the narrator is turned off.
-2. In "Scrollable Recipes Group" under "Crafting Screen", sometimes you will move into empty slots and the mod won't speak out "Empty Slot" as it does in "Inventory Group", it speaks nothing.
+2. In "Scrollable Recipes Group" under "Crafting Screen", except the first page, sometimes you will hear nothing while you moving between slots.
-   In this case, move towards left and up until you hear some items name.
+   It's best to keep items you want to craft within the first page of the recipe book by moving unused resource items out of your inventory.
 3. (Linux only) xdotool is not recognised even if it is installed.
 4. (Linux only) Minecraft says not narrator available even if flite is installed.